supr-ai/hle/README.md

 ## How Sup AI Works

 Sup AI orchestrates multiple frontier models that are best suited for the prompt, aggregating their responses to produce higher-quality answers than any individual model.
-We use logprob analysis on each individual response and each "chunk" of each response in order to determine how confident the model is.
+We look at the probability distributions on each individual response and chunks of each response when appropriate in order to determine confidence.

-We only include high-confidence portions of each response in the consensus.
-If there are significant disagreements within models, we will retry.
-If the confidence is too low, we will retry.
-We will also weight responses that align with a model's specialty as most likely more accurate.
+When synthesizing overall responses, we weigh individual response chunks by our confidence.
+If there are significant disagreements within models or their confidence is too low, we will retry.
+The degree to which a model specializes in what the prompt is about is factored into the weight we assign it.

 Not all of the models Sup AI uses are multimodal, while some HLE questions involve images.
 Sup AI allows you to pass PDFs and images to models that don't natively support them by pre-processing the files.